Outrageous Impact Ltd GDPR policy (updated: November 2021)

-At Outrageous Impact we adhere to the EU’s General Data Protection Regulations (GDPR).
+At Outrageous Impact we not only adhere to the EU’s General Data Protection Regulations (GDPR) but believe that your data belongs to you.
+We will therefore treat your data with care and respect.

 This policy explains how we collect and treat any information you give us.
 You won’t find any complicated legal terms or long passages of unreadable text.
 We’ve no desire to trick you into agreeing to something you might later regret.